 - 1. Loading Bridge Requirements: Loading Bridges shall be specified to readily accept PC Air and 400 Hz equipment.
 In circumstances where the PC Air and 400 Hz equipment is to be installed at a later date, the loading bridge shall be specified to allow installation of the heaviest Point of Use (POU) equipment which satisfies the largest aircraft requirements of that gate. - 2.
 All PC Air and 400 Hz equipment for preferential use and common use gates shall be designed and constructed to include separate metering, allow separate billing of electrical usage, and connection to MAA's METASYS Building Management System. - 3.
 All PC Air and 400 Hz equipment installed at existing gates and passenger boarding bridges shall be POU units. - 4.
 All PC Air and 400 Hz equipment installed at newly constructed terminals and concourses shall be POU units.
-Centralized systems will be considered by MAA when the installer can meet the following requirements:
+Centralized systems will be considered by MAA when the installer can meet the following requirements: - a.

-- a.
 Demonstrates through cost benefit analysis the viability of the central system. - b.
 Agrees to lease all areas associated with the central system equipment. - c.
 Satisfies all concerns related to location of equipment in the building and on the aircraft ramp, line-of-sight issues, aesthetic issues, real estate issues, and operational issues. - d.
 For centralized PC Air, the glycol loop piping shall be constructed with soldered or welded joints (not threaded), and will be placed in the lower level only, keeping it out of public spaces.
 All main supply piping for the glycol loop shall be located in the interior of the building. - e.
-For 400 Hz systems, all main supply conduits and wires shall be located in the interior of the building, except for branch conduit and wire needed for connection to the passenger boarding bridge. - 5.
-400 Hz systems are known to produce harmonics.
+For 400 Hz systems, all main supply conduits and wires shall be located in the interior of the building, except for branch conduit and wire needed for connection to the passenger boarding bridge.

+- 5. 400 Hz systems are known to produce harmonics.
 In order to mitigate the harmonic effects, each piece of 400 Hz equipment must comply with the following performance criteria: - a.
 Harmonics content: total harmonic distortion of the input current wave form, as measured at the input terminals, shall be 30% of the lower whenever load is 50% of rated output or higher. - b.
 Power factor: the power factor measured at the input terminals shall be 90% or higher whenever load is 50% of rated output or higher. - 6.
-All PC Air and 400 Hz units shall be located on the underside of the passenger boarding bridges, and not on the ground.
-In situations where supporting equipment from the underside of the passenger boarding bridge is not possible and requires ground mounting, equipment must be located to allow efficient and safe snow removal and ramp operations.
-All proposed locations of PC Air and 400 Hz ground mounted equipment must be approved by MAA. - 7.
-Installation of the PC Air and 400 Hz equipment on the passenger boarding bridge should not affect the structural integrity, operation, or the warranty of the passenger boarding bridge. - 8.
+All PC Air and 400 Hz units shall be located on the underside of the passenger boarding bridges when possible.
+In situations where the PC Air unit prohibits the PBB from lowering to the required height to mate to an RJ Aircraft, the unit may be required to be installed on top of the PBB.
+No ground mounted units are permitted. - 7.
+Minimum height restrictor brackets shall be placed on all vertical lift columns to protect bridge-mounted equipment. - 8.
+Installation of the PC Air and 400 Hz equipment on the passenger boarding bridge should not affect the structural integrity, operation, or the warranty of the passenger boarding bridge. - 9.
 Building Permit Approval: An airline (tenant) installing PC Air and 400 Hz equipment at its preferential use gate(s) will be required to obtain an MAA building permit.
 Notwithstanding the other requirements of the building permit process, the airline will be required to coordinate the installation of PC Air and 400 Hz equipment with MAA's passenger boarding bridge repair and maintenance contractor.
 MAA's contractor will review and inspect the installation.
 In addition, catalog cuts and data for all proposed equipment should be submitted to MAA for review and approval.